MoDNS/MoDNS/docs/assignments/technical_report/4_designConsiderations.md

 ### Safety & Environmental Protection

 MoDNS is intended to run on a dedicated server at all times.
 It is up to the user to safely maintain the server.
-The DNS Server should not use more power than necessary to complete its tasks.
+In regard to power conspution, the DNS Server should not consume more power than necessary to complete its tasks.

-### Sustainability

-MoDNS will provide a seamless setup and update process.

 ### Manufacturability